 Burns may be from the sun, a scalding liquid, a chemical or electricity.

 Eye injuries can range from a blow to the eye, a corneal abrasion (scratch on the surface of the eye), a foreign object in the eye or a splash with a chemical.
+Skeletal injuries go from a simple sprain to a dislocation to a fracture (broken bone).
+The list goes on and on.

 First aid is a complicated subject and it is situation-specific.
 The better informed and trained we all are, the better prepared we should be to deal with that unexpected illness or injury.